|Lima, Peru (Karikuy House)|

 Clean and Presentable

-Your goal while volunteering in Peru for Karikuy is to gather as much information about the Peruvian culture in order to give a new fresh content for Perupedia and our Blog.
-Helping to Grow our Volunteer Planet website will also be a priority.
+Your goal while volunteering in Peru for Karikuy is to gather as much information about the Peruvian culture in order to present fresh content for Perupedia, our Blog and Volunteer Planet website.
 As a volunteer it will be your job to update these mediums with subjects that peak your interest whether food, dance, art, music, travel, sports, politics or history, you will have the flexibility to explore topics that engage you..
 This volunteer program can truly be a young writers dream and a perfect opportunity for bloggers and social activists to polish their skills.
 Volunteers will also have the opportunity to work on our organizations Humanitarian programs such as our Kawsay and Karikuy-Haugen Fund.
 In 2015 we will be also running a Kickstarter campaign to raise funds for adding another floor to the Karikuy House.
 This campaign will be run by the volunteers for future generations of volunteers and help expand the program.

 During your time in Peru your home base will be the Karikuy House.
 This home away from home is located in central Lima, 20 minutes away from the airport and 15 minutes away from the Plaza de Armas.
 The neighborhood is called Planeta, as traditional a neighborhood you can get in Lima, full of life and color, this neighborhood in Cercado de Lima was one of the first squatter settlements to be recognized by the government in the 1960's.
 Fifty years later this neighborhood continues to enchant visitors from abroad who wish experience the real heart and soul of Lima.
 Festivals, concerts and parties are common throughout Planeta and surrounding neighborhoods.

 We receive many applications daily and it takes time to review them all.
 We will contact applicants within 3 to 4 business days after application is submitted.
 Please submit a detailed application as it will improve your chances of being accepted into our limited program.
 Currently we only have space to house five volunteers at a time at Karikuy House.